nhsconnect/FHIR-NRLS-API/pages/explore/connectioncode_example.md

 {% endhighlight %}
 </div>
 <br/>
-Once we have our command request model we call the FhirConnector service to start the actual call to the NRLS.
+Once we have our command request model we call the FhirConnector service to start the actual call to the NRL.
 We first build our HTTP message.
-At this point we also add in our NRLS specific headers that are held in our base request model and add in our DocumentReference model (http content) if we are performing a create (POST).
+At this point we also add in our NRL specific headers that are held in our base request model and add in our DocumentReference model (http content) if we are performing a create (POST).

 <div class="github-sample-wrapper">
 {% github_sample_ref /nhsconnect/nrls-reference-implementation/blob/d6e952bd1ee53988bb8005b3a27f3fe16355b3ab/Demonstrator/Demonstrator.NRLSAdapter/Helpers/FhirConnector.cs#L115-L144 %}